EmonTzy/overcooked-ayce-save/README.md

   ```
 When prompted:

-Enter your SteamID64 for decryption
+Enter your SteamID64 for decryption (Owner of the save file)

-Enter your SteamID64 for encryption
+Enter your SteamID64 for encryption (Your Steam ID)

 The script will decrypt all .save files → create .json → re-encrypt them → remove .json files automatically.